Are excusal forms required only for the four members of the Team or for OT, PT, etc. as well?

 Until the child reaches the age of majority or if parental rights have been terminated, the parent has a right to decide if they do not want to their child to attend.
 A good suggestion would be for the SAU to do some work in helping the parent understand the purpose for having a student attend.

 What if a student is not able developmentally to represent their goals/wishes/dreams at the transition IEP team meeting?

-If the child does not attend the IEP Team meeting, the public agency must take other steps to ensure that the child's preferences and interests are considered.
+If the child does not attend the IEP Team meeting, before the IEP team meeting, the public agency must take other steps to ensure that the child's preferences and interests are considered.
 For example, parents may represent the child's interests.

 What if a student isn't accepted into a vocational program their junior or senior years of HS and that was the plan?
 We don't have control over our Regional Vocational Programs.

 The IEP Team must develop an IEP that the Team feels is needed for the child's academic, functional and developmental needs.
 If the plan can not be carried out, the IEP Team must meet to determine alternative strategies to meet those needs.
 It is important to be sure to invite the career and technical education staff to the IEP meeting.

 What is the time frame for an IEP Team meeting for transfer of student?

 (5) Program for Children Who Transfer School Districts.--

 (i) IEPs for Children Who Transfer SAUs in the Same State.—If a child with a disability (who had an IEP that was in effect in a previous SAU in the same State) transfers to a new SAU in the same State, and enrolls in a new school within the same school year, the new SAU (in consultation with the parents) must provide FAPE to the child (including services comparable to those described in the child’s IEP from the previous SAU), until the new SAU either adopts the child’s IEP from the previous SAU; or develops, adopts, and implements a new IEP that meets the applicable requirements in 300.320 through 300.324.
 [34 CFR 300.323(e)]